A book on ethics and philosophy of values

 b) The resurgence of the concept of value

-1) The confusion between good and value
+1) Confusion between good and value

 1. Ibid., preface